j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 {% include gctf-2022-misc-segfault-checksec.html %}

-In this output a big thing to pay attention is that the binary has writable segments meaning that probably `mmap` is being used to create pages that you can modify the content.
+In this output a big thing to pay attention is that the binary has writable segments meaning that probably `mmap` is being called to create pages with permissions that allow us to write and execute code.
 Besides that it also has executable stack (`NX disabled`) and no presence of canary, what is a good thing in a challenge with "*segfault*" in the name.
 Trying to execute the binary, this is the output:

 {% include gctf-2022-misc-segfault-first-execution.html %}